magiccodingman/Magic.IndexedDb/MagicIndexDbWiki/Fundamentals/P2-How-To-Connect-Universal-Layer.md

 ---

 ## **4. IndexedDB Store Structure (DB Schema & Configuration)**

+#### IMPORTANT NOTE
+This section for the structure of the DB Schema is highly likely to change until the migration code is completely released.
+As the future migration implementation will require adjustments here.

+---

 Before executing queries, **Magic IndexedDB** must understand how your database is structured.
 The system defines database stores dynamically based on schemas, ensuring proper indexing, compound keys, and validation for optimized queries.